veewee/xml/docs/dom.md

 #### import_node_deeply

-Makes it possible to import a full `DOMNode` from an external document so that it can be used in current document.
+Makes it possible to import a full `DOMNode` from an external document so that it can be used in the current document.

 ```php
 use function VeeWee\Xml\Dom\Manipulator\Node\import_node_deeply;